n7tae/mrefd/README.md

 Inter-linking a channel to more than one other reflector demands all reflector in a group are linked to all other reflectors in the group.
 This will result in the shortest possible latency between a client and any other client on the group.
 This XLX-like mode of linking is enforced by implementing a *one hop* policy where a voice stream is marked by a reflector when it is passed to another reflector.
 The receiving reflector will then know not to pass the voice stream on to any other reflector.

-Group adminstration will require coordination among the admins of all involved reflectors.
-If a group memeber drops out or if a new member wants to join a group, all other group members will need to remove or add a line to their mrefd.interlink file.
+Group administration will require coordination among the admins of all involved reflectors.
+If a group member drops out or if a new member wants to join a group, all other group members will need to remove or add a line to their mrefd.interlink file.

 ### Configuring your reflector